mui/mui-x/docs/data/tree-view/simple-tree-view/selection/selection.md

 ## Multi selection

-Use the `multiSelect` prop on the Tree View to enable selecting multiple items at once.
+Apply the `multiSelect` prop on the Tree View to let users select multiple items.

 {{"demo": "MultiSelectTreeView.js"}}